Base is where you will live, eat and play during your time on program. It is communal living at its finest. Some call it rustic; others call it home!

 We recommend flying into Southwest Florida International Airport.

 We are currently staying in a co-ed communal-style dorm in a community park facility.
 Cots or bunk beds, and bedding such as blankets, sheets, and pillows are provided.
+We have a washer and dryer available on the base for volunteers to use as well.
 While we recommend bringing items to ensure personal comfort and a good night's rest, please be aware that space for storing personal items is limited.
-There is a CVS and a Dollar General within walking distance.
+There is a CVS and a Family Dollar within walking distance.
+There are other grocery stores within a 15 minute walk.

 Outdoor fire pit/hangout area